Direct pulse-level compilation of arbitrary quantum logic gates on superconducting qutrits: Method

 In the calibration process, we used a square-root of $0-2\,swap$ gate, $sSW02$, as a reference for qutrit gates.
-After applying it to the ground state, this gate generates an equal superposition of the states $|0\rangle$ and $|2\rangle$, and two applications of $sSW02$ is a $0-2\,swap$ gate \cite{wu_high-fidelity_2020}.
+After applying it to the ground state, this gate generates an equal superposition of the states $|0\rangle$ and $|2\rangle$, and two applications of $sSW02$ realizes one $0-2\,swap$ gate.
 Using this gate, we calibrate $\gamma$ and $\sigma$ iteratively, until we find the optimal gate performance.
 In every measurement, we corrected the state-preparation-and-measurement (SPAM) error with an independently-measured confusion matrix.
+The average SPAM error for both systems is given in Appendix \ref{app:cmat}.
 The best calibration parameters for $sSW02$ were then applied to all random gates tested in this work.
 For qubit gates, we used $RX(\pi/2)$ pulse as a reference and adjusted the amplitude $\gamma$ to find the optimal calibration parameters.
-We tested 300 random qutrit gates on LLNL QuDIT, and a smaller sample of 46 random qutrit gates and 54 random qubit gates on Rigetti Aspen-M-3.
+We tested 300 random qutrit gates on LLNL QuDIT, and a smaller sample of 100 random qubit gates on Rigetti's Ankaa-2.

 We evaluate the fidelities of the randomly generated optimal control gates using quantum process tomography (QPT).
 For qutrit gates, we first prepare one of these nine different initial states \cite{chuang_prescription_1997}: